-Online Surveying Tips - Using SurveyMonkey
+Online Surveying Tips-Using SurveyMonkey

 As a researcher, it is YOUR responsibility to protect the privacy and confidentiality of your subjects.
 You must follow the guidelines which were approved by the IRB.
 If you plan to make any changes in how you collect or store your data, please contact your advisor or the committee first.
-This web page was made to help you locate information on how to use SurveyMonkey, one of the survey tools commonly used in research.

-SurveyMonkey Security and Privacy Policies
+SurveyMonkey Security and Privacy Policies: Consider the risks!

-SurveyMonkey has security of the data which is stored on their servers.
-However, SurveyMonkey does not guarantee security at 100%.
-"Despite best efforts, no method of transmission over the Internet, or method of electronic storage, is perfectly secure.
+“Despite best efforts, no method of transmission over the Internet, or method of electronic storage, is perfectly secure.
 Therefore, we cannot guarantee absolute security.
 If SurveyMonkey learns of a security breach or potential security breach, we will attempt to notify affected users electronically so that they can take appropriate protective steps.
-SurveyMonkey may also post a notice on our website if a security breach occurs."
+SurveyMonkey may also post a notice on our website if a security breach occurs.”

 How to Secure Your Survey during Data Collection